Updated: Jan 3

 When under-active, you may be said to not “think things through” or not really be a bright spark when it comes to formulating new plans and ideas, and you may need to apply yourself to more study and intellectual practice to help open and unblock this chakra.

 Likewise, when too open and active, you can become overly analytical and logical and always need to know the “how” of what is going to happen instead of trusting and “following your heart”.
 In this instance, it may be good to realise that when the mind serves the heart then this is a powerful dynamic, but when it’s the other way around it can be like putting the cart before the horse.

 The Crown Chakra

 This chakra is said to be your connection to higher realms of consciousness and to the divine.
-It’s colour symbolises this because it is purple—often associated with nobility and royalty.

 When this chakra is healthy you can just feel connected to something higher around you and pick up great ideas and insights when you’re just walking through nature and “allowing” things to unfold—both great ways to unblock this chakra.

 When under-active, you may feel it’s difficult to find the next step you need in order to progress in life and feel “blocked” in general.

 Alternatively, when this chakra is over-active then you can feel yourself going away with the fairies and you may need to learn to settle down and ground yourself.
 Perhaps a great way to do this would be through physical exercises, or eating some grounding foods such as earth vegetables, carrots, potatoes, as well as some earthly and homely meat stews, otherwise you can be very unbalanced and find it difficult to come back down to earth.